Who We Are

 • Airport Liability Premium

-Any surplus loss related funds and interest revenue that are not needed to pay claims, or establish claim reserves are distributed to the members on a pro-rate- basis as credit against future years assessments.
+Any surplus loss related funds and interest revenue that are not needed to pay claims, or establish claim reserves are distributed to the members on a pro-rata basis as credit against future years’ assessments.
 This is important because many claim reserves must be maintained and invested for several years before all claims are settled or the statutes of limitation expire.